tadejkan/server-backup/README.md

 	$ tar -xpf backup_name-full.tar.xz
 	```

-4. use this command on every incremental backup to restore it (commands must be executed on incremental backups in the correct order - by date, ascending)
+4. Use this command on every incremental backup to restore it (commands must be executed on incremental backups in the correct order - by date, ascending)

 	(you can add ```--strip-components NUMBER``` if you want to extract to a different folder than the one it was backed up from)